 - Students from EU countries have the same employment privileges as German students.
-A work permit is not required, only an income tax card. - Students from non-EU countries (and from the new EU countries) enrolled in a full-time degree study program are usually allowed to work in Germany for a maximum of 120 full days or 240 half-days per year.
+A work permit is not required, only an income tax card. - Students from Non-EU/EEA countries enrolled in a full-time degree study program are usually allowed to work in Germany for a maximum of 140 full days or 280 half-days per year.

-As of August 2012, international students who do not come from the EU or EEA are allowed to work 120 full or 240 half days in a year.
 To do this they do not need authorization from the Employment Agency, i.e. the German authorities.